Max1mmus/My-Snake-game/README.md

 # My-Snake-game
-My first snake game
+My first snake game.

-Finished, just missing new game.
+## Made with:

+ * Pure JavaScript
+ * CSS
+ * HTML

+Finished.

+To add in future : new game;